embear/vim-localvimrc/README.md

 debugging needs to be enabled with |g:localvimrc_debug|.
 The number of messages stored and printed can be limited using the setting |g:localvimrc_debug_lines|.

+### The `LocalVimRCDebugDump` command

+Write all stored debugging messages to given file.
+To write any message with this command debugging needs to be enabled with |g:localvimrc_debug|.
+The number of messages stored and written can be limited using the setting
+|g:localvimrc_debug_lines|.

 ## Functions

 ### The `LocalVimRCFinish` function